cliffano/sendman/README.md

 Sendman is a CLI tool for sending files to a local/remote location.

 This is handy when you want to use a configuration file to define the local/remote server host, port, username, password, local path, and remote path of the files you want to send via FTP, SCP, or rsync.
+No more retyping lengthy commands one by one.

 Installation
 ------------